KrizKodez/GPONamingStandardBestPractices/Best Practices.md

 + General

 ### Definition
 A GPO Setting is the triple consisting of (GPO Path, GPO Name, GPO Value).
-Two GPOs are differnet if at least one of its components is different.
+Two GPOs are different if at least one of its components is different.

 ### (N) Name-Rules
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(N1) GPO names MUST follow a naming convention.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(N2) Microsoft GPOs SHALL NOT be renamed.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(N3) GPO names and descriptions must be written in English.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(N4) The GPO SHOULD have a descriptive name.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(N5) If a GPO makes a functional or individual setting, the name of the GPO SHOULD indicate whether something is enabled/disabled or allowed/disallowed using that GPO.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(N5) If a GPO makes a functional or individual setting, the name of the GPO &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;SHOULD indicate whether something is enabled/disabled or allowed/disallowed using that GPO.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this case, the words Enable(d)/Disable(d) or Allow(ed)/Disallow(ed) SHOULD be used in GPO names.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(N6) A GPO with security settings MUST have the SECURITY flag in its name.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(N7) A GPO with basic settings MUST have the BASELINE flag in its name.